caring for your pet after cruciate surgery

 Your dog should eat normally and not be in a large amount of pain.
 The incision should not be getting redder or have any discharge.
 Please call the clinic to speak with a veterinarian if you have any questions or concerns regarding what is normal following surgery.

 Your dog should wear a cone at all times until the external sutures are removed.
-An exception to this rule can be made if the cone causes issues with balance on trips outside for eliminations.
-It should be replaced immediately upon returning indoors.
+An exception to this rule can be made if the cone causes issues with balance on trips outside or while eating, but it should be replaced again as soon as possible.

 Your dog will go home on medications for the post-operative period to help control pain and inflammation.